 with Zeina Salame

-This introductory level class will focus on accessibly designed conversations on histories of racial misrepresentation and cultural appropriation in U.S. theatre.
-We will also apply that context to conversations on contemporary social justice movements.
-There is NO WAY to do this in just two conversations, but this workshop will serve as the beginning of an important discussion.
-A list of trusted resources published by various social justice coalitions will also be provided.
-There is a quickly growing and deeply important emphasis among BIPOC (Black Indigenous People of Color) artists for justice, equity, and agency over the ways they are represented in the theatre, mass media, and popular culture.
-We are going to talk about what that means, why it matters, and what you can do to be strong allies to BIPOC artists and members of your community.
+This introductory level class will focus on accessibly designed conversations on histories and legacies of racial misrepresentation and cultural appropriation in U.S. theatre.
+We will also apply that context to conversations on contemporary theatre production and social justice movements.
+There is NO WAY to do this in just two conversations, but this workshop will serve as a beginning to an important education on how the past shapes and contextualizes the present.

 Zeina Salame recently completed her PhD in Theatre Arts at the University of Oregon.
 Her dissertation “Carried in One Woman: Reflections on Arab American Female Solo Performance” emphasizes the value of lived experience, personal story, the self, and social justice as...read more

 Before each class, students will be sent an email with a link to login and any class-specific instructions.
 Generally, students are encouraged to have a notepad & a pencil for note-taking.
 Students are checked-in by name via the class roster, so no additional ticket or receipt is required!